Administrative Staff

 Director

 Our noble leader has been the ELC director since the summer of 2016.
 Growing up, Nicole lived in many different places.
 Since she has now lived in Fort Collins longer than anywhere else, we’ll let her claim it as her hometown.
-Nicole has degrees in Parks and Protected Area Management and Environmental Communications and finds solace, adventure, escape, and more in nature.
+Nicole has degrees in Parks and Protected Area Management, Environmental Communications, and Business Administration and finds solace, adventure, escape, and more in nature.
 She cares deeply about the natural world and wanted to ‘save the environment.’
 While she still wants to save the world, a part of that has morphed into helping to grow good humans (her words).
 Her favorite programs are those that allow participants to discover nature on their own terms through semi-structured exploration, when participants do the most learning and growing.
 Nicole hopes program participants leave the ELC feeling comfortable and confident in the local environment and that the student staff finds in the ELC a positive place to learn and grow.
 Like any good leader, Nicole brings the 30,000 foot view.
 She keeps the ELC’s mission and goals in mind through all of the work we do and all the decisions we make.
 Her personal values of growth, adventure, and connection are embodied in her work at the ELC.
 She brings idealism and, at the same time, pragmatism.
 When she’s not making big decisions, Nicole enjoys trail running, rafting, SUPing, crafting, exploring new places, learning, romping around outside, and snowboarding.

 Fun Fact – Nicole has two secret talents: a mean raptor walk and a pretty decent crab imitation.